noawe-boi/NoahsObsidianSync/Microcontroller Interfacing and IO  Assessment.md

 - Added contrast potentiometer
 - Connected 5v to terminal 1 and ground to terminal 2 of potentiometer
 - Connected V0 (Contrast pin) to  wiper blade of potentiometer.
-- Connected RS (register select pin) to digital pin 12 of arduino
+- Connected RS (register select pin) to digital pin 12 of Arduino
+-